 Chocolate and sleep.
 Right now, those are the two things I want most of all.
-Because right now we’re smack dab in the middle of my youngest child’s 11 month sleep regression.
-Yay…
+Because being exhausted due to sleep regressions (even just thinking about them!) isn’t any fun.
+Yay… /yawn.

-Thankfully, though, this isn’t our first time experiencing the joys of a sleep regression.
-Given that baby girl is our 4th child, we’ve been around the block a few times.
-Even so, each child’s regression has hints of individuality to it.
-So it’s still good to review (or learn, if this is your first kiddo!) how to handle (or just survive) a sleep regression, no matter the age.
+This isn’t our first time experiencing the “joys” of surviving a sleep regression.
+With 4 children, we’ve been around the block a few times.
+Even so, each of our children’s sleep regressions has hints of individuality to it.
+So it’s still good practice to review (or learn, if this is your first kiddo!) how to survive sleep regressions, no matter the age.

 Okay, so there’s more than one sleep regression in this range.
 There’s typically several:

 Now, if you’re lucky enough to have babies who actually slept in the first place, here’s the good news: sleep regressions are short and survivable.
-They’re usually only a week or two long, provided you stick to your schedule and tough it out.
+They’re usually only a week or two long, provided you patiently and lovingly stick to your schedule and tough it out.

-Survival Strategy 1: True Aim – 5 Ways to Help Your Newborn Sleep.
+1: True Aim – 5 Ways to Help Your Newborn Sleep.
 Her advice includes burping baby a ton and sticking to a schedule!

 Consistency, naps, and early bedtimes are the key during that first year.
 Especially as those kiddos outgrow naps, y’all.

 Sometimes they’d nap a few times here and there.
-But by 18 months, there were zero naps – not even in the car.
+But by 18 months, like I said, there were zero naps – not even in the car.
 So it’s even more important to focus on routine, no matter what time of year it is.

 But if nothing else seems to be working, focus on survival, tacos, chocolate, getting as much sleep as possible, and praying.

-Survival Story 5: The Good Mama – The 5 Stages of Toddler Night Waking.
+6: The Good Mama – The 5 Stages of Toddler Night Waking.
 Her point that a lack of sleep begets a further lack of sleep is spot on!

 Surviving sleep problems as an adult